anshulkala/Python/cloud_certified_processional/StephanneUdemyNotes.md

     - Roue53 : Log DNS queries
 - Enables **Realtime monitoring of logs**
 - Adjustable CloudWatch Logs alarm

-### CloudWatch Logs from EC2
 - By deafult , no logs will be sent to Cloudwatch
 - You need to **Run a cloudwatch agent to push log files you want**
 - **Cloudwatch log agents can be set up on prem too**

 ### CloudWatch Events
 - Schedule : Cron jobs